 How to Get to Paros, Greece

-Paros is a green and rather low island in great contrast with the neighboring Naxos, known for its imposing Mount Zas and the rather hilly landscape.
+Paros is a green and flat island in great contrast with the neighboring Naxos, known for its imposing Mount Zas and the rather hilly landscape.

-Paros is also home to some unique beaches, and some of the most beautiful mountain villages in Greece.
+Paros is also home to unique beaches and some beautiful mountain villages in Greece.
 Let’s see now how to get there!

 Can you Fly to Paros?
 Getting to Paros by Plane

 The airport of Paros is about 12 km from the capital, Paroikia (also written Parikia).
-There are direct flights from Athens (with Olympic Air) that reach Paros from 2 to 4 times every day, depending on the season.
+Direct flights from Athens (with Olympic Air) reach Paros from 2 to 4 times every day, depending on the season.

-Once you make it to the airport of Paros, you can either hire a taxi, rent a car, or take the bus that — in summer — takes you to the capital of the island.
+Once you make it to the airport of Paros, you can either hire a taxi, rent a car, or take the bus that — in summer — takes you to the island’s capital.

 How to Get to Paros by Ferry

 The Port of Paroikia is the real ferry hub in the Aegean.
-There are ferries arriving and departing from and to every island in the region, serving almost all the Cycladic Islands, as well as some islands in the Dodecanese.
+Ferries arrive and depart from and to every island in the region, serving almost all the Cycladic Islands and some islands in the Dodecanese.

 Ferries also depart from the port of Naoussa on special occasions.
-Always check beforehand your ports of arrival and departure and do pay special attention if you happen to arrive and depart from different ports.
+Always check beforehand your ports of arrival and departure.
+Pay special attention if arrive and depart from different ports.

 Ferries to Paros from Athens

-There are 3 to 5 daily ferries from the Port of Piraeus, and one weekly ferry from Lavrio Port with stops on the islands of Kea and Kythnos.
+There are 3 to 5 daily ferries from the Port of Piraeus and one weekly ferry from Lavrio Port that has stops on the islands of Kea and Kythnos.

 Traveling to Paros From Other Greek Islands